On Categorical Entropy from the viewpoint of Symplectic Topology: Entropies of symplectic automorphisms of Penner type

-Even if we have the above result, $h_{cat}(\phi)$ is not easy to compute because measuring the growth rate of $\dim \Hom^*(S, \phi^m(L))$ is not an easy task in general.
-In Section \ref{section entropies of symplectic automorphisms of Penner type}, we prove that, if $\phi$ is of a specific type on $P_n(T)$, its categorical entropy is given by the growth rate of the logarithms of the intersection numbers of $S_v$ and $\phi^m(L_w)$, for $v,w \in V(T)$.
+Even if we have the above result, $h_{cat}(\phi)$ is not easy to compute because measuring the exponential growth rate of $\dim \Hom^*\left(\phi^{m}(S), L\right)$ is not an easy task in general.
+In this section, we prove that, if $\phi$ is of a symplectic automorphism of specific type on $P_n(T)$, its categorical entropy is related to the spectral radius of the matrix $M_{\phi}$ whose entries are given by the dimensions of $\Hom$ spaces.
 The specific type will be defined in Section \ref{subsection symplectic automorphisms of Penner type}.
-These results are more precisely stated in Theorem \ref{thm:entropyofpennertype}.
+These results will more precisely stated in Theorem \ref{thm:entropyofpennertype}.
+Combined with the recent works \cite{Bae-Lee22, Bae-Lee23}, Section \ref{section entropies of symplectic automorphisms of Penner type} provides infinitely many Torelli group elements having positive topological (and categorical) entropy.
+See Remark \ref{rmk torelli}.